arashnrim/lectern/content/technologies/object-oriented-programming.md

 - technologies
 ---

-- A computing programming model that models a system as a collection of objects, of which each object represents a particular part of the system[^1]
-- Generally involves the use of classes and objects
+A computing programming model that models a system as a collection of objects, of which each object represents a particular part of the system[^1].
+Generally involves the use of classes and objects.

 - Has four main concepts:
 	- [[technologies/encapsulation|encapsulation]];